wilsonte-umich/mdi-suite-template/pipelines/README.md

 Only one file is essential and must be present, called 'pipeline.yml'.

-Optional files include 'README.md', to document the pipeline, and 'pipeline.pl', which can be used to set custom environment variables (see the _template pipeline for usage).
+Optional files include (see the _template pipeline for usage):
+- 'README.md', to document the pipeline
+- 'pipeline.pl', which can be used to set custom environment variables
+- 'singularity.def', if your pipeline will offer or require a container to run

 ### Pipeline structure and definition